HectorIlarraza/gp3-capstone-visualmixer/README.md

 - Fixed issue with volume popover pushing transport controls off the screen on mobile
 - Fixed bug with play when switching from mixer to mixes.
 Should not be able to play right away.

+## Known Issues
+- Effects don't seem to be resetting to a base state when you save a mix...this used to work!